fpadovani/childes_vs_wiki/README.md

 Once you have these files ready, you can proceed with the following steps in order:

 1. Run the script ```fitclams_generation/generate_bins_CLAMS_all_langs.py```, which first computes the shared vocabulary between CHILDES and Wikipedia for the three target languages (English, French, and German).
 Then, it groups nouns and verbs into 10 bins based on their observed frequency in the training dataset.
-As a result, you will obtain 10 bins stored under each of the following folder names:
+As a result, you will obtain 10 .csv files stored under each of the following folder names:

 - *fitclams_generation/extracted_words/de-en-fr/nouns_per_bin_childes*